progit/progit/pl/06-git-tools/01-chapter6.markdown

 	#      modified:   lib/simplegit.rb
 	#

-Możesz zauważyć, że Git zmodyfikował pliki które nie były commitnięte w czasie zapisywania w schowku.
+Możesz zauważyć, że Git zmodyfikował pliki które nie były zatwierdzone w czasie zapisywania w schowku.
 W tej sytuacji, miałeś niezmodyfikowany katalog roboczy, w chwili, gdy próbowałeś zaaplikować zmiany ze schowka na tą samą gałąź na której je stworzyłeś; jednak nie musisz mieć niezmiodyfikowanego katalogu, ani nie musisz pracować na tej samej gałęzi, aby poprawnie zaaplikować zmiany ze schowka.
 Możesz zapisać w ten sposób zmiany w jednej gałęzi, zmienić gałąź na inną i spróbować nałożyć je.
-Możesz również mieć wprowadzone zmiany i zmodyfikowane pliki, w czasie, gdy będziesz próbował nałożyć zmiany - Git pozwoli Ci na rozwiązanie ewentualnych konfliktów jeżeli zmiany nie będą mogły się czysto połączyć.
+Możesz również mieć wprowadzone zmiany i zmodyfikowane pliki w czasie, gdy będziesz próbował nałożyć zmiany - Git pozwoli Ci na rozwiązanie ewentualnych konfliktów, jeżeli zmiany nie będą mogły się czysto połączyć.

 <!-- You can see that Git re-modifies the files you uncommitted when you saved the stash.
 In this case, you had a clean working directory when you tried to apply the stash, and you tried to apply it on the same branch you saved it from; but having a clean working directory and applying it on the same branch aren’t necessary to successfully apply a stash.
 You can save a stash on one branch, switch to another branch later, and try to reapply the changes.
 You can also have modified and uncommitted files in your working directory when you apply a stash — Git gives you merge conflicts if anything no longer applies cleanly. -->

 Zmiany na Twoich plikach zostały ponownie nałożone, ale plik który poprzednio był w przechowalni, teraz nie jest.
 Aby go dodać, musisz uruchomić `git stash apply` z parametrem `--index`, w celu ponownego dodania zmian do przechowalni.
-Jeżeli uruchomiłeś ją, otrzymasz w wyniki oryginalny stan:
+Jeżeli uruchomiłeś ją, otrzymasz w wyniku oryginalny stan:

 <!-- The changes to your files were reapplied, but the file you staged before wasn’t restaged.
 To do that, you must run the `git stash apply` command with a `--index` option to tell the command to try to reapply the staged changes.
 If you had run that instead, you’d have gotten back to your original position: -->